coder-bat/PeacePlayer/README.md

 PeacePlayer has two parts:

 - **iOS app** — SwiftUI client running on your iPhone
-- **Python backend** — runs on your Mac, handles YouTube Music search, streaming, and audio extraction
+- **Python backend** — runs on your Mac, handles music search, streaming, and audio extraction

 The iPhone connects to your Mac over your local network (WiFi or Tailscale).